Harshak30/PDF-to-PPT-using-RAG/README.md

 # PDF Chunking and Retrieval

 ## Overview
 This project enables efficient processing and retrieval of PDF document content by breaking it into smaller sections, generating embeddings, and storing them in Pinecone for fast similarity-based searches.
+The LLM then retrieves relevant data and generates structured slides automatically based on the user input.

 ## Process Workflow